iuryskorniakov/note_manager/README.md

-Simple note manager on Django using ExtJS, AJAX
+Simple note manager on Django